Related provisions for MAR 1.2.15B

 This chapter5 does not exhaustively describe all types of behaviour5 that may indicate5market abuse.
-In particular, the descriptions of behaviour5 should be read in the light of: 55(1) the elements specified by the Market Abuse Regulation5 as making up the relevant type of market abuse; and(2) any relevant descriptions of behaviour specified by the Market Abuse Regulation5 which do not amount to market abuse; and5(3) any provisions in the MAR Level 2 Regulations6, and
+In particular, the descriptions of behaviour5 should be read in the light of: 55(1) the elements specified by the Market Abuse Regulation5 as making up the relevant type of market abuse; and(2) any relevant descriptions of behaviour specified by the Market Abuse Regulation5 which do not amount to market abuse; and5(3) any provisions specified in any Commission legislative

-5References are made in this chapter to provisions in the Market Abuse Regulation and provisions in the MAR Level 2 Regulations6 to assist readers.
-The fact that other provisions of the Market Abuse Regulation and other provisions in the MAR Level 2 Regulations6 have not been referred to does not mean that they would not also assist readers or that they have a different status.
+5References are made in this chapter to provisions in the Market Abuse Regulation and other EU legislation made pursuant to the Market Abuse Regulation to assist readers.
+The fact that other provisions of the Market Abuse Regulation and other EU legislation made pursuant to the Market Abuse Regulation have not been referred to does not mean that they would not also assist readers or that they have a different status.